my5G/OPlaceRAN/README.md

 The RANDeployer creates all the required resources for VNFs execution and cleans up the environment once deleted.

-### Scheduler Manager
+### Optimization Control

-The Scheduler Manager receives the requests from the RANPlacer with the inputs for the algorithm execution.
+The Optimization Control receives the requests from the RANPlacer with the inputs for the algorithm execution.
 The input is composed of the following information:

 1. Nodes Information: Contains the resources (CPU and Memory), node type (Core Network, Aggregation Layer), and links count.
 2. Network Topology: Description of the network, such as links and the link's capacity (bandwidth and latency).
 3. Algorithm: Defines the placement algorithm that should be used.
 4. RUs Position: Describes the number of RUs and where they should be placed.

-The Scheduler Manager accepts HTTP `POST` and `GET` requests at the `/scheduler` endpoint.
+The Optimization Control accepts HTTP `POST` and `GET` requests at the `/scheduler` endpoint.
 Initially, a `POST` request with the inputs mentioned above should be executed.
 The server will then asynchronously trigger the algorithm job execution and provide the RANPlacer a token used to get the placement algorithm status and result through an HTTP `GET` request.

 In the future, more endpoints can be added, for example, to register a new algorithm, but initially, only the `scheduler` endpoint will be available.